NOAA-EMC/hpc-stack/README.md

 So, in short, you should never load the compiler or MPI modules directly.
 Instead, you should always load the `hpc-` meta-modules as demonstrated above - they will provide everything you need to load and then use these software libraries.

+If the compiler and/or MPI is natively available on the system and the user wishes to make use of it e.g. `/usr/bin/gcc`, the `setup_modules.sh` script prompts the user to answer questions regarding their use.
+For e.g. in containers, one would like to use the system provided GNU compilers, but build a MPI implementation.

 ## Step 3: Build Software Stack

 Now all that remains is to build the stack: